amamchur/jsonlite/README.md

 ```
 ###### Decimal Number

-Only JsonLite ObjC can work with NSDecimalNumber object and you can forgot about workaround with strings.
+Only JsonLite ObjC can work with NSDecimalNumber object and you can forget about workaround with strings.
 It's very important feature for finance project.

 **What's New?**
 * ***NSDecimalNumber*** - class for base-10 arithmetic.